Lungren2/PyProcessor/docs/developer/NOTIFICATION_SYSTEM.md

 )
 ```

-## Integration with UI
+## Integration with CLI

-To integrate the notification system with a UI, you can register callbacks to update the UI when notifications are added:
+To integrate the notification system with the CLI, you can register callbacks to display notifications in the console:

 ```python
 from pyprocessor.utils.notification_manager import (